What Are the 10 Steps for Wiring a Garden Shack?

 4. Draw Out Your Shed Wiring Diagram and Plan the Cable Route

-You should also call 811 to find out where all essential and dangerous underground pipes and cables have been run by utilities.
-Once you have that information, you can also plan your cable routing so that it does not interfere with anything already underground.
+You should also call 811 to find out where all essential and dangerous underground pipes and cables are.
+Once you have that information, you can plan your cable routing so that it does not interfere with anything already underground.
 It’s best to sketch this out for future reference.

 5. Dig a Trench Along Your Pre-Planned Route

-You can usually do this by hand, but you can also rent small augers when you have to bury a lot of cable or get the trench deeper than you initially assumed.
+You can usually do this by hand, but you can also rent small augers when you have to bury a lot of cables or get the trench deeper than you initially assumed.

 6. Make a Decision About Hiring an Electrician

-Find out if the electrician plans to provide all of the supplies needed for the project or if you need to do that.
-Obviously, if you’ve decided this will be a DIY project, you will have to buy everything.
+Find out if the electrician plans to provide all the supplies needed for the project or if you need to do that.
+Obviously, if you’ve decided this will be a DIY project, you will be responsible for everything.
 That’s what the list you made previously is for.
-Also, if you hire an electrician, you should have already provided them with a sketch of where you would like your outlets placed within the shed.

 7. Have a Dedicated GFCI Circuit Installed, and Run the Cable to the Exterior